Parque Viva

 Parque Viva is a sporting and entertainment complex located in Alajuela, Costa Rica.
+The venues opened in 2015 and consist of the 9,000-seat indoor event hall Centrokölbi and the 16,000-seat Imperial Amphitheater.

 Parque Viva is the first entertainment center of its kind in Central America.
-The park, spanning over a total area of 30,000 square meters (approx. 7.41 acres or 3 ha), includes the 16k-seat Coca-Cola Amphitheatre, Circuit Go Rigo Go, and Centro Printea.
+The park, spanning over a total area of 30,000 square meters (approx. 7.41 acres or 3 ha), includes the 16k-seat Imperial Amphitheatre, Circuit Go Rigo Go, and Centro Printea.
 The park offers 4,000 parking spaces.
 Parque Viva was built around the defunct race track Autódromo La Guácima.
 The capacity of the amphitheater is 20,000.
 The first concert held in the amphitheatre was by the Orquesta Filarmónica de Costa Rica (Costa Rican Philharmonic Orchestra), for its grand opening.

 Concerts

 The following is a list of concerts, showing date, artist or band, tour, opening acts, attendance and revenue.